MPX in Alameda County

 State Guidance

-CDPH guidance and resources on MPX
+CDPH guidance and resources on Mpox

 Federal Guidance

-CDC guidance on the national MPX epidemic
+CDC guidance on the national Mpox epidemic

-MPX Graphics
+Mpox Graphics

-Visual examples of the MPX rash
+Visual examples of the Mpox rash

-Have a Question about MPX?
+Have a Question about Mpox?